 The second major function of the arraignment is the scheduling of bond.
 The purpose of a bond is to make sure you’ll return to court for future sentencing.
 The court will also set “bond conditions.”

-Bond conditions for a Michigan OWI will likely include an order to not consume any drugs/alcohol along with a restriction not to travel out of the state of Michigan.
-In some circumstances, bond conditions may also require you to provide scheduled breath and/or urine samples, or attend support group meetings.
+Bond conditions for a Michigan OWI will likely include an order not to consume any drugs/alcohol, along with a restriction not to travel out of the state of Michigan.
+In some circumstances, bond conditions may also require you to provide scheduled breath and/or urine samples or attend support group meetings.

 You should be aware of three different types of bonds:

-- Cash bonds:
+Cash bonds:

 - Cash bonds require a cash deposit to ensure your return to court.
 The amount of the cash bond depends on several factors, including your prior criminal history, flight risk, and specifics about your case.
-Generally, cash bonds for a first-time OWI offense in Michigan are likely to range from a few hundred to a couple thousand dollars.
+Generally, cash bonds for a first-time OWI offense in Michigan are likely to range from a few hundred to a couple of thousand dollars.

 - For more serious or repeat offenses, cash bonds can reach tens of thousands of dollars.